10maurycy10/10maurycy10.github.io/content/tutorials/3d_renderer/part1/index.md

 <!-- While graphics card are much faster at this stuff, and off-the-shelf game engines mean that you can make an FPS without ever touching a renderer,  -->

+This series will go over the functioning of a simple Doom style 3d software renderer intended for a first person game.

 A renderer needs something to actually render, lets start by placing a wall in the game world, representing it as 2 points in *2d* space. (don't worry, it will be 3d soon.)
 If this is just drawn as a line on screen, the result looks like this: